 - Community education on health, hygiene and child protection practices, to help improve the lives of children

-Unilever, Symrise and GIZ have been working together since 2013 to support vanilla farmers, and have trained nearly 3,000 farmers to increase their productivity and diversity of crops.
+Unilever, Symrise and GIZ have been to support vanilla farmers, and have trained nearly 3,000 farmers to increase their productivity and diversity of crops.
 Save the Children will help increase the scale and impact of the programme by engaging more people in these communities, notably young people and children, and the most vulnerable households.
 They bring global expertise in addressing the underlying causes of poverty and ensuring that children have the best possible chance of fulfilling their potential.

 As part of the programme, the partners will also carry out research to understand how the vanilla industry affects children’s lives.
 The findings will be used to engage with the wider vanilla industry to support improved market practices.